SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

     >>> ants have 6 legs
     >>> cats have 4 legs

-Note that the items in the ``Dictionary`` are not iterated in the same order as they were inserted.
+Note that the items in the ``Dictionary`` may not be iterated in the same order as they were inserted.
 The contents of a ``Dictionary`` are inherently unordered, and iterating over them does not guarantee the order in which they will be retrieved.